akshatbhargava123/strack-frontend/README.md

 Strack is a Blockchain-as-a-Service product, where users and businesses can easily deploy blockchain nodes on any cloud provider, any location.
 We want the blockchain space to become secure-by-default and expand the node-runner audience to people without the technical knowledge.
 [Demo Video here](https://www.youtube.com/watch?v=3ofvegNF3Es)

+This project was bootstrapped as a hackathon project built at [SyntropyHackathon](https://www.syntropystack.com/hackathon), we also got a second place in the hackathon.
+Read more about it [here](https://medium.com/syntropynet/recap-of-the-deweb-virtual-hackathon-2021-3b8ae4d2c313) :)

 ## Tutorial